 Just like that, whenever you want to start a disco beach party, it’s only a click away.
 And now that you’ve prepared this custom effect recipe, you’re in good shape to make more.

 For instance, you can create a custom effect tailored specifically to landscape shots by starting with the base of our That 70s Glow recipe (Film Stock, Velvia, no fade), then adding a teeny-tiny pinch of HDR (dial Radius down to 1, Intensity to 175%, and Fade to 5% or so).
 This gives you the contrast and warmth of Velvia, plus bonus sharpening to make your scenery pop.

 This is why we’re so jazzed (and punk-rocked, and R&B’d) about custom effects, by the by: they’re not just time-savers; they’re a lifestyle thing.
 When warmer weather comes knockin’, people put their turtlenecks in storage and get all about that ease and breeze, are we right?
 So why, oh why, should you have to spend tens of minutes calibrating each of your pics so they look as effortless as you felt when you were snapping them?

 That’s a cruel irony.
 And cruel ironies make us frowny-face.

 In conclusion: ditch irony, save your own custom photo effects, look good, save time.
 And by all means, tinker with our recipe to see if there’s a version you like better!
 You can save as many custom effects as you want, so why not experiment?

-Speaking of experiments, we hypothesize that greatness awaits you if you upgrade to Royale.
+Speaking of experiments, we hypothesize that greatness awaits you if you upgrade to Premium.
 Prove us right!